Import or export data from Common Data Service

 Option 2: Import by bringing your own source file

-If you're an advanced user and know the required fields for a given entity for Common Data Service for Apps entities, define your own Excel or CSV source file.
+If you're an advanced user and know the required fields for a given entity for Common Data Service entities, define your own Excel or CSV source file.
 Follow the steps in Import the file.

 Navigate mapping errors